Mattlister/envirosea1/README.md

 such as credit card information and address details.
 Because they'll be entering such details, they must have peace of mind that their data is secure.

+The Django Allauth application was installed and added to the settings.py file which included authentication to secure users login when accessing the database (Build on this)

 ### Media and Content

 * The images were searched and found on Google